Data Analysis of Iowa Liquor Sales in College Towns

 Cocktails saw a significant rise in liquor store orders in April and May of 2020, which marked the beginning phase of the Covid-19 pandemic.
 This was most likely caused by the lockdowns that were in place across the country; if you're at home by yourself, maybe attending a Zoom happy hour, it's much easier to crack open a ready-made cocktail than it is to prepare a drink on your own.
 Even after the peak came back down, orders for cocktails were still notably higher than they were beforehand.
 Aside from the Covid spike, there are two major annual peaks: a Spring/Summer peak, and a holiday peak in December.

-Lastly, we will be studying price seasonality by analyzing the average price of bottles ordered by liquor stores over time.
+Lastly, we will analyze the average price of bottles that liquor stores ordered over time in order to study price seasonality.
 The green vertical line marks March 31, 2020.
 Since the data is grouped by month, March 2020 represents the last month that contained any pre-Covid data.
 Before the pandemic began, both college and non-college towns follow the same patterns and shape, and go back and forth between which one is averaging slightly higher than the other.
 After the pandemic began, college towns break off and are averaging consistently higher bottle prices than non-college towns.

 After performing the analysis above, our key findings were as follows: